Kriptikz/evore/README.md

 - This protects executors from users changing fees mid-flight
 - Using account fields instead of instruction args reduces transaction size

+### Transferring Manager Authority
+- Use `transferManagerInstruction` to transfer manager authority to a new public key
+- **Important**: This transfers all associated mining accounts (deployer, miner, automation, etc.)
+- The new authority gains full control over claims, withdrawals, and fee settings
+- This operation is irreversible without the new authority's cooperation

 ## Quick Start

 ### For Users